Community: functions debugging

 - Functions must return a JSON string in the payload - even if it’s an error you’re returning, please make sure the content-type is

-- Functions timeout after 10 seconds, and limited to 128mb of memory by default.
-Some modules, for example, Headless Chrome, require 1gb of RAM!
-They won’t run with less.
-These limits can be increased under some of our paid plans - get in touch with Support to talk about adjusting it.
+- Functions timeout after 10 seconds, and limited to 1024mb (1 gb) of memory by default.
+They are deployed to AWS Lambda in their us-east-1 region.
+Some modules, for example, Headless Chrome, require the whole 1gb of RAM!

 Question not answered?
 Don’t fret - pop a comment below and we will be happy to help you out.